andreisophie/boboci2022/README.md

 The 2 applications need to be run separately:

 - To start backend, go to `backend` folder and run command `npm start`
+    - Backend might also need nodemon to start, run command `npm i -g nodemon` from `backend` folder to install nodemon
 - Similarly start frontend from `frontend` folder

 ## Important!!!